Skip to content

 reg counter:[reset_pin=rst] = 0 // Hardware attributes

-cassert counter::[bits] == 8 // Read and check attribute
+cassert counter.[bits] == 8 // Read and check attribute

-Attributes are set only at declaration with :[attr=value] and are immutable afterwards.
-Use ::[attr] to read attribute values.
-Check by comparing: foo::[attr] == value.
-For one-off overflow, use typecast syntax: (expr):Type:[wrap=true].
+Attributes are set only at declaration with ::[attr=value] (or :Type:[attr=value]) and are immutable afterwards.
+Use name.[attr] to read attribute values.
+Check by comparing: foo.[attr] == value.
+For one-off overflow, use the statement-level prefix: wrap result = a + b or sat result = x + y.

 7. Assignment Operators in Hardware Context